aholbreich/astrostart_TD/README.md

 # Astro + TailwindCSS project stater

-A minimalistic Astro project starter that's includes Astro 5, Tailwind 4 with DaisyIU.
-It also includes Apline JS.
+A minimalistic Astro project starter that's includes Astro 5, Tailwind 4 with DaisyUI 5.
+No Java Script is preinstalled.

+See also:

+* Derived Starter but with Astro.js [astrostart_TDA](https://github.com/aholbreich/astrostart_TDA)
+* Derived Starter but with Vue.js [astro_start_daisyui_vue](https://github.com/aholbreich/astro_start_daisyui_vue)
+*

 The purpose is the demonstration of the integration of the [listed Dependencies](#Dependencies) eg. Tailwind 4.
 Also, it includes a few example components.
 Like functional opinionated mobile-first navigation component and _floating menu_ and SEO component to be used in Layouts.